MStaffbane/SQLLitePyProject/README.md

 As of 19th of March 2022: some bug fixes are to be patched...
 I will look into the compatibility and portability of this project and will patch this in a later version, but for now it seems functional I will look at if a person requires SQLlite to be installed or not in order to verify the program is functioning as it should.

+A deployed version (for non-programmers) of this could be looked at at a later date.

 #### Known Bugs

 - Minor Clear Screen issues (Screen clears to be optimised to clear only at appropriate times)